Updated November 1, 2019.

 I’ve become a complete convert to magnetic needle minders, also called stitcher’s magnets.
 Although I have some I’ve bought, my favorites are ones I’ve made myself.
-BUt why spend up to $20 to buy a magnet when you can so easily make ones that are unique?
+Why spend up to $25 to buy a magnet when you can so easily make ones that are unique?

 You can easily adapt tutorials for making refrigerator magnets to one for stitcher’s magnets by just doing or replacing a few steps.

 - Use rare earth or ceramic magnets instead of the craft magnets you find in stores.
 Those magnets are not strong enough.
 I buy mine on eBay (search for ceramic magnets).

 - Objects that are more flat make better holders for needles because they stay on better.

 - Use super glue or ES-6000 glue and follow the directions.
 You need a stronger glue to keep the decorative top on when there are two magnets.